 Different options of possible retrofitting technique need to be compared for the building to be assessed considering its structural details and possible failure patterns.
-In general, the parameters that are considered are the effectiveness of retrofit system, its cost implication, importance of the building, economic and technical feasibility of the project are tabulated below.
+In general, the parameters that are considered are the effectiveness of retrofit system, its cost implication, importance of the building, economic and technical feasibility of the project.